DaviZCodes/software-interview-prep/README.md

 # Software Interview Prep
 ### DaviZCodes

-### NOTE: None of the questions are taken from my personal interviews experiences.
-### I will never disclose the solutions of my real interviews.
-These are all practice questions obtained from public sites like [HackerRank](https://www.hackerrank.com/dashboard) and [LeetCode](https://leetcode.com))

 I hope you can learn from my solutions.
 Feel free to contact me if you find a more optimized solution.

 ##### Topics